soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul2/M2EÜ2_Modellieren-CIDOCCRM_en.md

 ---

-## Starting point: The conceptual model from Module 1
+## Starting Point: The Conceptual Model from Module 1

 In Module 1, we developed a conceptual model sketch describing concepts and relationships in the computer games domain: